 Over the years, vinyl products have been innovated to make it stronger and more resistant to wind and weather.
 Most of today’s vinyl siding can endure winds up to 110 mph.

 Vinyl Doesn’t Look Good

 Modern vinyl siding is available in almost endless color options.
 They are also offered in textures similar to wood, cedar shake shingles and other popular materials.
-Hire a siding repair and installation expert who offers a wide selection of siding options like TJ Exteriors Inc. Our siding products are backed with some of the industries’ strongest warranties.
+Hire a siding replacement and installation expert who offers a wide selection of siding options like TJ Exteriors Inc. Our siding products are backed with some of the industries’ strongest warranties.

 Vinyl Is Not Recyclable